 The Leading Des Moines Cancer Center

-- The recently renovated Stoddard Adult Oncology Inpatient Unit has many unique features and was designed with the patient and family in mind.
+- The Stoddard Adult Oncology Inpatient Unit has many unique features and was designed with the patient and family in mind.
 An interdisciplinary, holistic, and family centered approach is central to our care delivery on this unit.
-Our team includes, but is not limited to, pharmacy, pastoral care, nutrition services, respiratory care, physical therapy, social services, case management, care coordinators, nursing, surgery and medical and radiation oncology to provide a comprehensive spectrum of care.
+Our team includes, but is not limited to, pharmacy, pastoral care, nutrition services, respiratory care, physical therapy, social services, case management, oncology nurse navigators, nursing, surgery and medical and radiation oncology to provide a comprehensive spectrum of care.

 - We are among the most technologically advanced and diverse radiation oncology departments in the Midwest.
 In 1962, Iowa Methodist Medical Center established Iowa's first hospital-based radiation oncology department.
 We began offering intensity modulated radiation therapy (IMRT) in 2002, which allows us to precisely shape the radiation beam to maximize treatment of the tumor while minimizing exposure to the surrounding healthy tissue.
 In 2004, we began treating patients using stereotactic radiosurgery.
 Both of these were firsts for cancer treatment in central Iowa.
 In 2011, the John Stoddard Cancer Center became one of the first in the world to offer patients TrueBeam STx Technology - a revolutionary new radiation device capable of treating even the smallest tumors.

-- The Stoddard Care Coordinator Program was a first in central Iowa and has proven to be a tremendous benefit for our patients and their families.
-Care coordinators are patient advocates, providing education and support to cancer patients and their families before, during and after treatment.
+- The Stoddard Oncology Navigation Program was a first in central Iowa and has proven to be a tremendous benefit for our patients and their families.
+Oncology navigators are patient advocates, provide education and support to cancer patients and their families before, during and after treatment.

 - The John Stoddard Cancer Center offers patients and their families a wide range of services that were created to provide them with the care they need before, during and after cancer treatment.
-Services include a multidisciplinary cancer committee, weekly tumor board conferences, public screenings and education, support groups, on-site Look Good Feel Better coordinator, a community outreach program, oncology research and clinical trials, a Lymphedema Clinic, cancer education classes and a survivorship program.
+Services include a multidisciplinary cancer committee, weekly tumor board conferences, public screenings and education, support groups, on-site EmPOWER, a community outreach program, oncology research and clinical trials, a Lymphedema Center, cancer education classes and a survivorship program.

 Our philosophy of family-centered cancer care allows us to wrap all of our modern cancer treatment technology into an atmosphere that reflects the importance of having family and friends involved in the treatment process.